|

 the quiet one……..hahahah!” said the loud one.
 Brenda blushed

 coyly, obviously embarrassed by Shirley’s brashness.
+Harry

 had already perceived the stark contrast between these girls.
 Shirley wore a